interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/nominal_behavior.md

 #### Flights data format check

-**[astm.f3411.v19.NET0710](../../../../requirements/astm/f3411/v19.md)** requires a Service Provider to implement the P2P portion of the OpenAPI specification.
+**[astm.f3411.v19.NET0710](../../../../requirements/astm/f3411/v19.md)** and **[astm.f3411.v19.NET0340](../../../../requirements/astm/f3411/v19.md)** require a Service Provider to implement the P2P portion of the OpenAPI specification.
 This check will fail if the response to the /flights endpoint does not validate against the OpenAPI-specified schema.

 #### ISA query check